rhopatel/rhopatel/README.md

 - 🤔 This fall, I'm exploring the field of DL through the course 11-485/685 Intro to Deep Learning

-- ⚡ I'm graduating in S23 and currently searching for Data Science / Machine Learning opportunities, particularly in biotech/healthcare
+- ⚡ I'm graduating in S23 and currently searching for Data Science / ML opportunities, particularly in biotech/healthcare

 - 📫 please feel free to reach out at rohanp@andrew.cmu.edu or at www.linkedin.com/rhopatel.
 Thanks!